 2. Charges and Payments.
-Subscriber shall pay RealPage for the Service either on its own behalf or through the agency of the Property Manager for Service provided hereunder in accordance with the terms of the applicable Order Form.
-Subscriber shall pay any tax (and related interest and penalties) imposed for Subscriber’s access to or use of the Services, or as a result of the existence or operation of this Agreement, including any tax that Subscriber is required to withhold or deduct from payments to RealPage, other than tax imposed on RealPage’s net income or corporate existence.
-Notwithstanding any other provision in this Agreement, and unless otherwise provided on the applicable Order Form, RealPage may adjust prices for the Services at any time with prior notice to Manager (“Notice”) and the new prices shall be effective on the date identified in the applicable Notice.
+Subscriber shall pay RealPage for the Services provided hereunder in accordance with the terms of the applicable Order Form.
+Subscriber shall pay any tax (and related interest and penalties) imposed for its access to or use of the Services, or as a result of the existence or operation of the Agreement, including any tax that Subscriber is required to withhold or deduct from payments to RealPage, other than tax imposed on RealPage’s net income or corporate existence.
+Notwithstanding any other provision in these Screening Terms, and unless otherwise provided on the applicable Order Form, RealPage may adjust prices for the Services at any time with at least 15 days prior notice to Subscriber (“Notice”), which Notice may be provided by email or via the Propertyware or screening Services website or application.

 Subscriber agrees that with respect to any credit or other scores (the “Scores”) provided as part of the Information, Subscriber may store Scores solely for the Subscriber’s own one-time use in furtherance of the Permissible Purpose.
 Subscriber shall not use the Scores for model development or model calibration, and shall not reverse engineer the Scores.
-All Scores provided hereunder will be held in the strictest confidence, and may never be sold, licensed, copied, reused, disclosed, reproduced, revealed or made accessible, in whole or in part, to any person except (i) to Administrative Personnel with a need to know in the course of their employment; (ii) when accompanied by the corresponding reason codes, to the consumer who is the subject of the Score; or (iii) as required by law.
+All Scores provided hereunder will be held in the strictest confidence, and may never be sold, licensed, copied, reused, disclosed, reproduced, revealed or made accessible, in whole or in part, to any person except (i) to Administrative Personnel with a need to know in the course of their employment; (ii) when accompanied by the corresponding reason codes (when provided by RealPage) and a narrative description of the factors adversely impacting the Score, to the consumer who is the subject of the Score; or (iii) as required by law.

-8. Maintenance of Substantiation.
-Subscriber covenants to maintain for a period of at least five years from the date thereof all signed rental application agreements from applicants pursuant to which Subscriber requests Information hereunder, as well as all other documentation serving to demonstrate permissible purpose under the Act, Subscriber covenants to make such available to RealPage upon RealPage’s reasonable request.
+8. Document Retention Period.
+Subscriber agrees to maintain all signed rental (or guarantor) applications and any written consents to screening from rental applicants, employment applicants or employees pursuant to which Subscriber requests Information hereunder, as well as all other documentation serving to demonstrate permissible purpose under the FCRA, for a period of at least five years from the date of the Information request.
+Subscriber further agrees to promptly make such documentation available to RealPage upon RealPage’s request.

 604. Permissible Purposes of Reports 607.
 Compliance Procedures 615.
 Requirement on users of consumer reports 616.
 Civil liability for willful noncompliance 617 Civil liability for negligent noncompliance 619 Obtaining information under false pretenses 621 Administrative Enforcement 623.
 Responsibilities of Furnishers of Information to Consumer Reporting Agencies